Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 # Get-AzDataLakeGen2ChildItem

 ## SYNOPSIS
-Lists sub folders and files from a folder or filesystem root.
+Lists sub directorys and files from a directory or filesystem root.

 ## SYNTAX